-Please mail the entire package of required attachments as soon as all of the items are available but no later than May 1, 2010.
+Please upload the required attachments listed below as soon as all of the items are available but no later than April 29, 2011 (extended one week).

-- A copy of the institution's most recent audited financial statement, including any management letter that the auditors may have attached to the statement. - Provide the exact web address for the home page of the catalog.
-If the catalog is not available on-line provide a digital copy of the catalog on a CD/DVD or a printed version if a digital copy does not exist. - If you submit annual financial data to IPEDS provide a copy of the financial section of the IPEDS submission.
+- A copy of the institution's fiscal year 2010 audited financial statements, including any management letter that the auditors may have attached to the statements. - A copy of the finance section of the institution's IPEDS submission for fiscal year 2010 (if you submit annual financial data to IPEDS). - Provide the exact web address for the home page of the institution's catalog.
+(If the catalog is not available on-line provide a digital copy of the catalog on a CD/DVD, or a printed version if a digital copy does not exist.)

-Uploaded Files (Optional)
+Uploaded Files